 Play counts.
 Not only that, but play matters.
 Play is the way children figure out their world.
 It provides them with a safe space to learn and practice new skills.

-Plus, when you sit down alongside your children and play with them, you are building connection and making memories that will last a lifetime.
+Plus, when you sit down alongside your children and play with them, you are building connections and making memories that will last a lifetime.
 You are changing your homeschool environment.